Summer Holiday Activities in Bracknell and Ascot 2018

 Chiltern Open Air Museum, Chalfonts

 Open air museum based in Chalfont St Giles, Buckinghamshire.
-We reviewed Chiltern Open Air Museum last year, you can read my review here.
+We reviewed Chiltern Open Air Museum a couple of years ago, you can read my review here.

 Creative Little Footsteps, Pre School

 Summer holiday play sessions for children under 5.
 Older siblings are welcome to come along.